Last Updated on

 Every scar has a story behind it.
 But, when it is your child who has a scar, obviously you will be worried.
 As a parent, you will think of the possible reasons behind it, bad and worse, but you need not worry.
-Scars are a normal part of life, particularly for children.
-It is normal for children to get scars; children play outside in the grass and dirt, fall and wounds and scars become like a part of their skin.
-However, kids heal fast too.
+Scars are a normal part of life, particularly for children as they often play outside in the grass and dirt and are likely to fall and get wounded.
+Some scars heal fast, too, in kids.
 But do you know what a scar actually is and how does it form?
-Know everything about scars and ways to get rid of them.
+Know everything about scars and ways to get rid of them in this post.

-A scar is characterised by a mark that is usually darker than a person’s natural skin tone; it is caused by the damage and subsequent repair of skin tissue.
+A scar is characterised by a mark that is caused by the damage and subsequent repair of skin tissue.
 Damage to the skin can occur from a cut, burn, scrape or sore.

-When the skin suffers a wound, connective tissue that are made up of collagen cells are sent by the body to cover up the damaged area.
-The collagen cells repair and restore skin, over the course of some days.
+When the skin suffers a wound, connective tissue that is made up of collagen in the body covers up the damaged area.
+The collagen repairs and restores the skin over the course of some days.
 While this restoration of skin is happening underneath, the upper layer dries up, forming a rough, dry, dark patch of covering, called a “scab”.
 When the skin is fully repaired, the scab is shed off.
 The ‘repaired’ skin usually has a distinct appearance as compared to the skin surrounding it.
 This is called a scar.
 However, every wound doesn’t necessarily cause scarring.
 Extremely shallow wounds sometimes heal without causing a visible scar formation and scars themselves fade over time.

 Medical Treatment for Scars

 The formation of a scar is a part of the natural healing process, hence it does not require any treatment.
 Still, a commonly asked question from new parents is – will my baby’s scar go away?
 Treatment of scars to minimise their appearance or remove it completely is purely aesthetic.
 Commonly used medical treatments for scars in children are: